5406harish/5406harish/README.md

 ⚡ I enjoy building projects that solve real-world problems.

-🔧 Apart from software, I also have hands-on experience in Electronics, Audio Amplifiers, Power Electronics and Embedded Hardware.
+🔧 Apart from software, I also have hands-on experience in Electronics, Power Electronics and Embedded Hardware.

 ---